eliphatfs/adversarial/adv/README.md

 - `radam.py` An optimizer.
 For details please refer to [this repository](https://github.com/LiyuanLucasLiu/RAdam)
 - `reg_mod.py` Our struggle to find proper regularization.
 - `vae.py` It is not encouraged to run this file because it is currently not related with our project at all.
 The story behind this Variational AutoEncoder is currently pigeoned.
 Stay tuned.
 This file is currently not related with our project.
 For more details, please refer to [this](https://github.com/eliphatfs/adversarial/blob/main/Report/bullshitting.tex).

-## Environment

-All the code, unless otherwise stated, should run properly with

-- pytorch 1.8.1 with cuda 10.2 or pytorch 1.7.1 with cuda 10.1
-- numpy 1.19.2
-- scipy 1.6.2

 ## Misc